yiyixuxu/denoising-diffusion-flax/README.md

 the script can run directly on any TensorFlow dataset, just set the configuration field `data.dataset` to the desired dataset name.

-you can also select different batch size and image size for your data.
-See more details on `config.data` in the example configuration files under `configs/` folder
+you can also select different batch size and image size for your data. see below the list of hyperparameters for data; If you are using TPU with 8 devices, make sure your `batch_size` is dividable by `8`; If you set `data.image_size` to a different size than your actual image, it will be resized, so make sure to set the size properly

 ```
-data.dataset ='oxford_flowers102'
+data.dataset
-data.batch_size = 64
+data.batch_size
-data.cache = False
+data.cache
-data.image_size = 128
+data.image_size
-data.channels = 3
+data.channels
 ```

 ### W&B Logging